osegbotonie/enterprise-m365-administration-lab/docs/09-conditional-access-architecture.md

 Before a policy is enforced broadly, the organization should consider:

 * Who will be affected?
-* Who should be excluded?
-* What applications are affected?
+* Which applications are affected?
+* Which users or groups should be excluded?
 * What user experience will result?
 * Could the policy create administrative lockout?
-* Could the policy disrupt business operations?
+* Could the policy disrupt a critical business process?
-* What is the rollback or recovery procedure?
+* What is the recovery or rollback process?

+The organization should maintain a clear record of policy changes and their expected impact.

 ---

-# 11. Policy Naming Convention
+## 11. Conditional Access Policy Naming Convention

 Conditional Access policies should use a consistent naming convention.

-The following format is recommended:
+The recommended format is:

 ```text
 CA-[NUMBER]-[PURPOSE]